JNYH/Airflow_Introduction/README.md

 The DAG file `testJamesDAG.py` illustrates the DAG structure, and contains some common useful functions.

+The DAG file `testJamesDAG-Decorator.py` has the same functions, but in the Decorator-based (Airflow 2.0+) format.

 ---
 For a deeper learning about Airflow, please refer to another repository, where I have captured notes from a course in DataCamp: https://github.com/JNYH/DataCamp_Introduction_to_Airflow